-Here we are in the last quarter of 2020–a time for enjoying sweater weather and “pumpkin spice” lattes.
+Here we are starting the summer of 2021–a time for enjoying beautiful weather weather and hopefully seeing our family members now that vaccination is becoming more available.
 But for many, even though there are pleasant things to look forward to this time of year, it cannot subdue the emotional pain that may linger from trauma related to our family building journeys.

 The trauma may have included a high risk and/or complicated pregnancy, loss of a pregnancy, or complications during/after delivery.
 If any part of your once-imagined story of simply getting pregnant, having a blissful pregnancy, and then delivering a healthy baby went vastly different, then you may have experienced trauma.

 As Parijat Deshpande, a leading mind-body health specialist, says, “Trauma is not about WHAT happened, but HOW your body experienced it.
 Trauma is when too much happened too soon and too fast.
 Trauma does not heal with time.”

 But Parijat's work uses a much more modern approach to healing from trauma.

 Parijat is also the creator of “Healing Hearts,” a group program for women who have finished growing their family and are trying to heal from their fertility/pregnancy/birth trauma or traumatic losses.
 She has several tremendous resources available, including her book, Pregnancy Brain: A Mind-Body Approach to Stress Management During a High-Risk Pregnancy, which is available in he Babies After 35 Amazon storefront.

 Parijat shared her expertise in a discussion with Babies After 35.
 You can watch the discussion below!